ELECTRICITY RATES IN TYLER

 Common questions about energy in Tyler

-As of May 2nd, 2026, the lowest electricity rate in Tyler is APGE's SimpleSaver 14 at 7.58¢/kWh, significantly below the market average of 15.61¢/kWh.
-With 121 plans available, Tyler residents have excellent options for finding competitive rates and potentially saving hundreds annually.
+As of June 16th, 2025, the lowest electricity rate in Tyler is APGE's SimpleSaver 13 at 7.7¢/kWh.
+This is significantly below the market average of 15.88¢/kWh, with 120 total plans available for comparison in the Tyler area.

 NEARBY METROS